fantasycalendar/FoundryVTT-TokenEase/README.md

-# Notice - Due to a decision made by the Foundry devs, Token Ease is no longer able to function in Foundry.
+# Notice - Due to a decision made by the Foundry devs, Token Ease is no longer able to function in Foundry v13 and beyond.
 [Please read more here](https://github.com/fantasycalendar/FoundryVTT-TokenEase/issues/21).

 # Token Ease